JackCasfren/ForPassJS/Docs/howToSetup.md

 # Setup:

-Just extract the folder and click on "index.html"
+Just extract the folder, and click on "index.html"
 And that is about it.

 to be safer, we recomend going to the browser developer console and disable networking.